-1.1.2.2 Installing Oracle WebLogic Server
+1.1.2.2 Installing an Application Server

 All Oracle Fusion Middleware products (except for Oracle WebTier) require an application server on your system.
-For all products other than Oracle Application Developer and Oracle SOA Suite and Business Process Management Suite, Oracle WebLogic Server is the only supported application server.

-You should be installing the latest available version or Oracle WebLogic Server, as listed in the "System Requirements and Supported Platforms for Oracle Fusion Middleware 11gR1" document on the following page:
+For Oracle Application Developer or Oracle SOA Suite and Business Process Management Suite you can choose to install Oracle WebLogic Server or IBM WebSphere as the application server.
+Refer to the System Requirements and Supported Platforms for Oracle Fusion Middleware 11gR1 document to determine the certified versions of these application servers for installation on your system.
+You should be installing the latest available version: